DoctorManhattan123/introducton-to-linux/src/chapter4/README.md

 A process can launch another process.
 We say that a **parent process** launches a **child process**.
-This is in fact the main mechanism by which new processes are created.
+This is, in fact, the main mechanism by which new processes are created.

 The way this works is that after the kernel has booted, an initial process is created.
-This process spawns new processes, which can in turn spawn new processes etc.
+This process spawns new processes, which in turn can spawn new processes etc.
-Basically the processes form a giant tree, with the initial process as the root of that tree.
+Basically, the processes form a giant tree, with the initial process as the root of that tree.

 Note that it is possible to have multiple initial processes, in which case you will have multiple process trees.